triton-inference-server/model_navigator/docs/triton_model_configurator.md

 [ tensorrt_capture_cuda_graph: boolean ]

 # Maximum batch size allowed for inference.
-# A max_batch_size value of 0 indicates that batching is not allowed for the model
-[ max_batch_size: integer | default: 32 ]
+[ max_batch_size: integer | default: 1 ]

+# Triton batching used for model.
+Supported: disabled, static, dynamic
+[ batching: choice(disabled, static, dynamic) | default: static ]

-# Batch sizes that the dynamic batcher should attempt to create.
+# Batch sizes that the dynamic batching should attempt to create.
 # In case --max-queue-delay-us is set and this parameter is not, default value will be --max-batch-size.
 [ preferred_batch_sizes: list[integer] ]

-# Max delay time that the dynamic batcher will wait to form a batch.
+# Max delay time that the dynamic batching will wait to form a batch.
 [ max_queue_delay_us: integer ]

 # Mapping of device kind to model instances count on a single device.
 Available devices: [cpu|gpu].